MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsserverforwarder.md

 ```

 ### -EnableReordering
-Specifies wheter to enable the DNS server to reorder forwarders dynamically.
+Specifies whether to enable the DNS server to reorder forwarders dynamically.

 ```yaml
 Type: Boolean